 Quantum Key Distribution Networks

 SG13 has started working on quantum key distribution networks (QKDN) since July 2018.
 It opened the path for the quantum communications related Recommendations in ITU-T by approving of Recommendation ITU-T Y.3800 “Overview on networks supporting quantum key distribution” in October 2019.
-It was further complemented by 6 other Recommendation in Y.3800-series on functional requirements and functional architecture for QKDN, software-defined networking control for QKDN, key management and control and management for QKDN.
+It was further complemented by 8 other Recommendations in Y.3800-series on functional requirements and functional architecture for QKDN, software-defined networking control for QKDN, key management and control and management for QKDN.
 Two technical tutorials on QKDN took place in 2018 and 2019.
 Studies in this direction will continue in the next study period.

 Mobile Networks